-- 2.9.3.a The entry fee payable will be the same as for athletes in the Host division.
-Paddle Up athletes must wear their normal divisional bib when racing - 2.9.3.b The normal entry route into slalom is upwards, through promotion, from Division 4, and is most suitable for young athletes and those with little moving-water experience.
-However, for athletes who are already capable, direct entry into a higher division better suited to their paddling ability may be appropriate. - 2.9.3.c Athletes not already ranked in canoe slalom may enter a division 2 competition in the appropriate event.
+The entry fee payable will be the same as for athletes in the Host division.
+Paddle Up athletes must wear their normal divisional bib when racing.

+2.9.4 Direct Entry

+Athletes not already ranked in canoe slalom may enter a division 2 competition in the appropriate event.
 Provided that the event is quorate, and they achieve a result better than that achieved by 40% of the ranked athletes competing in that event, they may then claim immediate ranking in division 2.